 Shower drains can easily be clogged with hair and other debris, but fortunately, they are among the easiest fixtures to clear using a drain snake.
-While a normal bathtub drain is 1 1/2 inches in diameter, a shower drain is often 2 inches in diameter, making it easier to insert a small drain snake directly into the drain opening and down through the trap, where most clogs are found.
-Sink and bathtub drains, on the other hand, often require that you disassemble the drain trap in order to snake out the clog.
-With the right tool and instructions, a clogged shower drain can be cleared in no time.
+While a normal bathtub drain is usually 1 1/2 inches in diameter, a shower drain is often 2 inches in diameter, making it easier to insert a small drain snake directly into the drain opening and down through the trap, where most clogs are found.
+Sink and bathtub drains often require that you disassemble the drain trap in order to snake out the clog.
+A clogged shower drain, on the other hand, is usually even easier to fix.